 NuFun Activities sent me some of their dark iron-on transfers to try.
 They work on both dark and light materials including shirts, napkins, pillows, mousepads, koozies, aprons, and other fabric items.
-Check their site for more product options, pus a blog full of project ideas. (some links are affiliate)
+Check their site for more product options, plus a blog full of project ideas.

 Here are the supplies you’ll need to make this snowglobe reverse canvas.